walterjgsp/algorithms/README.md

 The documentation for this project can be found at: <https://walterjgsp.github.io/Algorithms/>

-Repository of algorithms, problems and structures that i have learned to help me and the others if needed.
+Repository for algorithms, problems and data structures that we have used.
+This serves as a reference for everyone interested.
-Any suggestion of algorithm, problem or structure, just open a issue in the repository with the question label.
+For any suggestion on algorithm, problem or data structure, just open an issue with question label.

-The majority of problems are taken from coaching code websites like LeetCode, Interviewbit, URI, Codeforces.
+This repo contains questions from LeetCode (most of them), Interviewbit, URI and Codeforces.
-I suggest you guys to try their platform so you can always get new problems and articles about algorithms.
+We suggest you to try their platform so you can get new problems and articles about algorithms.

 ## Run C++